m-Py/must-link-anticlustering/README.md

 **Additional dependencies for `Running_Time_Optimal_Algorithm`**

-In the directory `Running_Time_Optimal_Algorithm`, we evaluate the optimal algorithm for anticlustering using must-link constraints.
+In the directory `Running_Time_Optimal_Algorithm`, we evaluate an optimal algorithm for anticlustering using must-link constraints.
 To use the optimal method, we need a "solver" for integer linear programming.
 We use [gurobi](https://www.gurobi.com/), which generally outperforms open source solvers (i.e., it can be used to process larger data sets).
 However, gurobi is generally not free to use and requires a license for usage.
 For academics, [free to use licenses are available](https://www.gurobi.com/academia/academic-program-and-licenses/).
 The gurobi software also ships an R package gurobi, which has to be installed to be used as solver for optimal anticlustering algorithms in `anticlust`.
 To use gurobi for anticlustering, however, we need to install `anticlust` from a separate branch on Github, and I do not expect that the anticlust that supports gurobi will be distributed via CRAN:

 ```
 if (!require("remotes", quietly = TRUE))
   install.packages("remotes")
 remotes::install_github("m-Py/anticlust", ref = "additional_solvers")
 ```